 - There are many different immigration agencies within the U.S. government.
 Immigration and Customs Enforcement (ICE) is the agency that enforces immigration laws, and the Intensive Supervision Appearance Program (ISAP) is the name for ICE's program to monitor certain immigrants. - Some people have to check in regularly with ICE or ISAP as part of their case.
 If you entered the U.S. by crossing the border and you were detained, or if you were detained some time after entering the country, you may have ICE or ISAP check-ins. - If you are required to check in, it is important to show up to your appointment.
-If you miss your appointment, this may be considered a violation and can have consequences in your immigration case. - If you are unsure whether you have a checkin with ICE, need to schedule or reschedule a check-in, or have questions about changing your address, go to ice.gov/check-in. - For more information on the check-in process, visit: - help.asylumadvocacy.org/faqs-ice-isap
+If you miss your appointment, this may be considered a violation and can have consequences in your immigration case. - There is a risk of being taken into ICE custody at these appointments.
+Individuals should make a plan and prepare before their appointment. - If you are unsure whether you have a check-in with ICE, need to schedule or reschedule a check-in, or have questions about changing your address, go to ice.gov/check-in. - For more information on the check-in process, visit: - help.asylumadvocacy.org/faqs-ice-isap